 - Move the cursor to define the offset dimension.
 Note that the distance of the offset appears in the Measurements box.

 Tip: If your offset will create an overlap, the tool eliminates these overlaps by default, as shown in the following figure (Callout 1).
-However, if the overlap is desired, as shown on the right (Callout 2), tap the Alt key (Microsoft Windows) or the Command key (Mac OS X) to make the overlap appear.
+However, if the overlap is desired, as shown on the right (Callout 2), tap the Alt key (Microsoft Windows) or the Command key (macOS) to make the overlap appear.

 - Click to finish the offset.

 - (Optional) To set a precise offset distance, type a number and the Imperial or metric units you want to use.
-Then press Enter (Microsoft Windows) or Return (Mac OS X).
+Then press Enter (Microsoft Windows) or Return (macOS).
 You can reset the distance in this way as many times as you like until you make another change to your drawing or select a different tool.